 Step 3: Prep the Aromatics

 Prepare all your aromatics by cutting the white bulbs of the scallions and keeping the green stalks separated, grating the ginger, slicing the garlic, and combining them all in a small bowl.
 Cut the Fresno peppers or red bell peppers into small cubes.
-Remove the seeds completely and discard.
+Remove the seeds completely and discard them.

 If using raw beef, heat 1 tablespoon of avocado oil over medium-high heat and sear both sides for 3-5 minutes.
 Remove from pan and reserve the now cooked beef on the side.
 Reserve the marinade.
 (If using Trifecta Meal Prep steak ignore this step).

 Step 4: Cook the Steak and Aromatics

-Heat remaining 1 tablespoon of avocado oil in the same pan over medium heat (if using raw steak).
-Once oil is warm and shimmering, add your reserved aromatics and cook, stirring constantly to avoid over charring.
+Heat the remaining 1 tablespoon of avocado oil in the same pan over medium heat (if using raw steak).
+Once the oil is warm and shimmering, add your reserved aromatics and cook, stirring constantly to avoid over-charring.
 Add the Fresno peppers and season with a pinch of salt.

 Step 5: Add Sauce & Finish

 Add the beef (if you are using Trifecta’s Meal Prep, simply add the steak now) along with half of the marinade.
 This will deglaze the pan.
 Stir and scrape any browned bits.
 Cook for a minimum of 5 minutes or until the sauce has thickened and evenly coated the steak, adding a beautiful glaze.

 Portion the Mongolian beef in 4-ounce servings for exact macros.
 Garnish with sesame seeds and sliced green scallions.